Visit Small Towns in the Cape for a Great Time

-There are many great towns to explore but first you would need to decide which part of the Western Cape you would like to kick start your adventure.
-Your choices are varied, from wandering through the winelands, whale watching along the coast or hiking the through nature.
+There are many great towns to explore but first, you would need to decide which part of the Western Cape you would like to kick start your adventure.
+Your choices are varied, from wandering through the Winelands, whale watching along the coast or hiking through nature.
 There’s something for everyone.

 Various regions within the Western Cape to explore:

 - West Coast

 - Garden Route